 For a Drug Guide for Parents, click on the link below.

-If you suspect drug activity going on in your neighborhood please contact the Green River Police Department at 872-0555, or the narcotics officer’s number at 307-256-3765.
+If you suspect drug activity going on in your neighborhood please contact the Green River Police Department Dispatch at 875-1400 to speak with an officer.